By Ajwal Dsouza, graduate researcher, University of Guelph, Controlled Environment Systems Research Facility

 Ideally, the ultimate goal is to achieve a closed system wherein all the biowaste generated in the VF facility is composted on-site and recycled back into the system.

 With this goal in mind, the first objective is to optimize the composting process for VF crop residues.
-Particularly, the research project carried out at the Controlled Environmental Systems Research Facility, University of Guelph, focuses on optimizing crop residue composting with various urban biowastes and under controlled environmental conditions to derive maximum CO2 when composted.
+Particularly, the research project carried out at the Controlled Environment Systems Research Facility (CESRF), University of Guelph, focuses on optimizing crop residue composting with various urban biowastes and under controlled environment conditions to derive maximum CO2 when composted.

 A custom designed lab-scale composting system will be used to conduct composting tests and evaluate CO2 production.
 The suitability and desired proportions of urban biowastes as external feed source will be determined.
 Experimental results will be developed into “compost recipes” that a VF facility can readily implement.